bcrodrigo/capstone_project/README.md

 **Description:**

-The dataset contains 2,700 aerial and ground-based images, it has been curated from a diverse array of online platforms such as government databases, Flickr, and Unsplash.
+The dataset contains 2,700 aerial and ground-based images.
+The authors curated it from a diverse array of online platforms such as government databases, Flickr, and Unsplash.
 This dataset aims to capture a wide spectrum of environmental scenarios, forest variants, geographical locations, as well as confounding elements.

 There are 3 sets of images: training, test, and validation.
-Within each set there are 2 classes, fire/nofire, and the images are further categorized as follows.
+Within each set there are 2 classes, fire/nofire, and the images are further categorized as follows

 ```bash
 .